Bekayhog/alx-system_engineering-devops/0x01-shell_permissions/README.md

- A  script that changes the group owner to school for the file hello
+A script that will play the StarWars IV episode in the terminal.